maximebohrer/larm_moutarde/README.md

 To detect the bottles in an image from the camera, we trained a Haar cascade classifier.

 Our model has been specically trained to recognize black bottles of Nuka Cola®.
 We used a Haar cascade classifier with Local Bynary Patterns (LBP).
 We trained the model using our own large data base containing about 200 positive images and 400 negative images that we took directly using the camera of the robot (intel realsense D435) to obtain images as close as possible to the images that will be seen by the robot (The script we used to generate these images can be seen in `training.py`).
+We tried a lot of different parameters, but our first attempt is the one that ended up working best.

 Processing the data from the camera